MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/endpoint-security-get-started.md

 ---
-title: Getting Started - Create and deploy endpoint security policies from the admin center (preview)
+title: Get started - Create and deploy endpoint security policies from the admin center (preview)
 titleSuffix: Configuration Manager
 description: "Create and deploy endpoint security policies from the Microsoft Endpoint Manager console and for Configuration Manager collections." ms.date: 05/18/2021